Approval for Participating on Non-CUNY Study Abroad Programs

 - Provide proof of international health insurance or purchase coverage through CCNY's account with CISI.

 - Arrange to have official transcripts sent to the CCNY Office of Study Abroad and International Program to the attention of the Office of Study Abroad.

 - Be advised that no grades are transferred from non-CUNY programs.
 Only pre-approved credits will be transferred.

 - Be aware the transferring of credit from abroad, especially through a non-CUNY program, may take an extended amount of time.
 It is not advised to participate in a study abroad program and plan to immediately graduate upon return.

 IIEPassport.org provides many resources for prospective study abroad students including a full Student Guide and detailed destination information (see Destination of the Month box, below).
 We invite you to explore these resources and make the most out of this life-changing experience of studying abroad.

-StudyAbroad.com is is a comprehensive directory of study abroad programs, including summer study abroad, internship, service learning, and volunteer abroad programs, intensive language program, and more, all organized by subject or country or city.
-International education support through our study abroad handbook provides a guide to education abroad, health and safety and study abroad scholarship/financial aid information.
+StudyAbroad.com is is a comprehensive directory of study abroad programs, including summer study abroad, internship, service learning, volunteer abroad programs, intensive language programs, and more, all organized by subject or country, or city.
+International education support through our study abroad handbook provides a guide to education abroad, health and safety, and study abroad scholarship/financial aid information.

 SIT Study Abroad (World Learning) supports the school's mission with groundbreaking programs in over 40 countries worldwide that challenge college and university students through a rigorous integration of academic study and field experience.
 Each semester-length program is built upon a theme, allowing students to select from a number of different focus areas, including ecology and conservation, culture and development, peace and conflict studies, gender issues, and the arts.CIEE: The Council on International Educational Exchange is the leading U.S. non-governmental international education organization.
 CIEE creates and administers programs that allow high school and university students and educators to study and teach abroad.